-- (a) First-class-All classes above the lowest first class, includes but is not limited to a suite. - (b) Lowest first class-The least expensive first class of reserved accommodations available on a ship.
+- (a) Other than lowest first-class-All classes above the lowest first-class, includes but is not limited to a suite. - (b) Lowest first-class-The least expensive class of reserved accommodations available on a ship.

 §301-10.183 What class of ship accommodations must I use?